rage/programming-23/data/part-9/3-encapsulation.md

 </sample-output>

 To finish off this section, let's take a look at a class which models a simple diary.
-All attributes are private, but they are handled through different interfaces: the owner of the diary has getter and setter methods, but the diary entries are processed with "traditional" methods.
-In this case, it was deemed necessary to deny the client access to the internal data structure of the diary.
-Only the public methods defined are directly visible to the client.
+All attributes are private, but they are handled through differing interfaces: the owner of the diary has getter and setter methods, but the diary entries are processed with "traditional" methods.
+In this case it makes sense to deny the client all access to the internal data structure of the diary.
+Only the public methods are directly visible to the client.

 Encapsulation also ensures that the internal implementation of the class can be changed at will, provided that the public interface stays intact.
 The client does not have to know or care whether the internal data structure is based on lists, dictionaries, or something completely different.